Parallel Order-Based Core Maintenance in Dynamic Graphs: Preliminaries

-\paragraph{Core Decomposition.} Given a graph $G$, the problem of computing the core number for each $u \in V(G)$ is called core decomposition.
-In~\cite{bz2003}, Batagelj et al. propose a linear time $O(m+n)$ algorithm, so-called BZ algorithm, shown in Algorithm \ref{alg:bz}.
-The general idea is peeling: to compute the $k$-core $G_k$ of $G$, it repeatedly removes those vertices (and their adjacent edges) whose degrees are less than $k$.
-When there are no more vertices to remove, the resulting graphs are the $k$-core of $G$.
+Given a graph $G$, the problem of computing the core number for each $u \in V(G)$ is called core decomposition.
+In~\cite{bz2003}, Batagelj et al. propose a linear time $O(m+n)$ algorithm, the so-called BZ algorithm, shown in Algorithm \ref{alg:bz}.
+The general idea is \emph{peeling}: to compute the $k$-core $G_k$ of $G$, repeatedly vertices (and their adjacent edges) whose degrees are less than $k$ are removed.
+When there are no more vertices to be removed, the resulting graphs are the $k$-core of $G$.
 The core number of $u$ is determined in line 5.
 The min-priority queue $Q$ can be efficiently implemented by bucket sorting \cite{bz2003}, leading to a linear running time of $O(m+n)$.